-An aspiring viola soloist, Brian recently attended the Soloists program of the 2022 Verbier Festival Academy and will be returning in 2023.
-He is a prizewinner of the 2019 Anton Rubinstein International Viola Competition and has been a semi-finalist at the Primrose, Prague Spring, and Kodaly International Competitions.
-In addition to winning both the School of Music's Woolsey Hall and the College's William Waite Concerto Competitions at Yale, Brian has also received the Wrexham Prize in Music, the Joseph Lentilhon Selden Memorial Award, as well as the Terry E. and Irene A. Sharp Prize.
-He has appeared as a soloist with the Yale Symphony Orchestra, performing the Walton Viola Concerto and Britten Lachrymae under the direction of William Boughton, and will perform the Martinu Rhapsody-Concerto with the Yale Philharmonia under Peter Oundjian in April 2024.
-Brian has performed as a soloist in masterclasses for artists including Misha Amory, Yuri Bashmet, Noemie Bialobroda, Alfred Brendel, Nobuko Imai, Lawrence Power, Nadia Sirota & Nico Muhly, Steven Tenenbom, Lars Anders Tomter, and Tabea Zimmermann.
+Brian's accolades include the Verbier Festival Academy's 2023 Edwin Caplin Foundation Award for Viola, a 2023-24 grant from the Frank Huntington Beebe Fund, the Martinů Foundation Prize and an Honorary Mention at the 2023 Oskar Nedbal International Viola Competition, and Third Prize at the 2019 Anton Rubinstein International Viola Competition.
+He has advanced to the semi-finals of major international competitions such as ARD, Primrose, Prague Spring, and Kodaly.
+At Yale, Brian won both the School of Music's Woolsey Hall and the College's William Waite Concerto Competitions and also received the Wrexham Prize in Music, the Joseph Lentilhon Selden Memorial Award, and the Terry E. and Irene A. Sharp Prize.
+He has appeared as a soloist with the Münchener Kammerorchester and Yale Symphony Orchestra, and will perform with the Yale Philharmonia under Peter Oundjian in April 2024.
+Brian has performed as a soloist in masterclasses for artists including Misha Amory, Yuri Bashmet, Noemie Bialobroda, Alfred Brendel, Ettore Causa, Nobuko Imai, Lawrence Power, Nadia Sirota & Nico Muhly, Steven Tenenbom, Lars Anders Tomter, Lech Antonio Uszynski, and Tabea Zimmermann.
 His pre-college teachers include Barbera Berg, Molly Carr, Caeli Smith, and Jonathan Weber.

 An avid orchestral musician, Brian will participate in numerous performances of the Berliner Philharmoniker over the 2023-24 and 2024-25 seasons as a scholarship-holder of the Karajan Academy.
 He served as a section violist in the New Haven Symphony Orchestra from 2019-23, joining at the time as its youngest member.
 Brian has additionally served as principal violist with the Yale Philharmonia and with several renowned youth orchestras including NYO-USA, in which he participated in concert tours across Asia and Europe, the Moritzburg Festival Orchestra, New York Youth Symphony, and the Yale Symphony Orchestra.
 In addition, Brian attended the 2018 and 2019 New York String Orchestra Seminars and the 2020 Detroit Symphony Orchestra Summer Institute.